 - Once ignited, release and turn the gas knob to the “On” position and listen for the main burner to turn on.

-If you can’t relight the pilot or continue to have repeated issues with the pilot light going out, consider the possibility of another issue, like a bad thermocouple.
+If you can’t relight the pilot or your pilot light keeps going out, consider the possibility of another issue, like a bad thermocouple.

 Note: Refer to your water heater unit’s instruction manual.